BrighterCommand/Docs/contents/ImplementingDistributedTaskQueue.md

-# Implementing a Distributed Task Queue
+# Using a Distributed Task Queue

 Brighter provides support for a [distributed task queue](https://parlab.eecs.berkeley.edu/wiki/_media/patterns/taskqueue.pdf).
-Instead of handling a command or event, synchronously and in-process, work can be dispatched to a distributed task queue to be handled asynchronously and out-of-process.
+Instead of handling a command or event, synchronously and in-process, work can be dispatched to a distributed queue to be handled asynchronously and out-of-process.
 The trade-off here is between the cost of distribution (see [The Fallacies of Distributed Computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing))